-Foiling the ploy.
+Foiling that ploy.
 Unless the interview is one in which you are not allowed to ask questions until the end, ask a few probing questions during the interview, for example, “What should I know about what it’s like to work here that mightn't appear in the employee handbook?”

 Of course, the employer could dissemble so, when offered the job, it’s wise to say, “Rather than negotiate terms by phone, would you mind if I came in?”
 That not only implies you won’t necessarily be taking the employer’s first offer, it gives you the opportunity to check out your workgroup: Do people seem contentedly busy, bored with too-neat desks, or is it chaos?

 Also, hang out in the break room and ask, “I’ve just been offered a job here.
 Can you give me a sense of what it’s really like?”
 Of course, the person might say little but even tone can tell much.
-A monotonic “It’s fine’ is very different from an enthusiastic “It’s fine” followed by specifics.
+A monotonic “It’s fine" is very different from an enthusiastic “It’s fine” followed by specifics.

 Vague promises.
 Again, sometimes the deception is unconscious.
 Like many people, your boss may just be unrealistically optimistic about the candidate and the chances of a promotion, of the company getting a big new client, etc. Alas, other times, the employer consciously figures, “It can’t hurt to err on the side of optimism.”

-Foiling the ploy.
+Foiling that ploy.
 The antidote to vagueness is to demand specificity.
 For example, when offered the job, ask the employer to commit in writing to, for example, an automatic 10% raise after the first three months unless terminated for cause.
-If you’re taking the job on the assumption you’ll soon get a plum sales territory, ask that the contract give you a 20% compensatory bonus if you don’t get that territory within six months.”
+If you’re taking the job on the assumption you’ll soon get a plum sales territory, ask that the contract give you a 20% compensatory bonus if you don’t get that territory within six months.

 Getting free labor from all the applicants.
-The employer asks the candidates to provide a “work sample:” a difficult task that the employer needs done, for example, a marketing plan for the new product.
+The employer asks the candidates to provide a “work sample:” a difficult task the employer needs done, for example, a marketing plan for the new product.
 That gets high-level input from many people for free.
-In this ploy’s worst incarnation, the employer doesn’t even have a job opening.
-S/he just wants free high-level work, knowing that all those job seekers will do their very best.
+In that ploy’s worst incarnation, the employer doesn’t even have a job opening.
+S/he just wants free high-level work, knowing that all those job seekers will do their best.

-Foiling the ploy.
+Foiling that ploy.
 Provide a sample large enough only for the employer to judge your competence.
 At the end of your sample, write, “Hire me and I’ll show you the rest.”—perhaps even with a smiley face.
 If your boss objects, you have to decide whether to capitulate or to explain that if feels unreasonable to ask for more than necessary to ascertain your competence.
 Yes, that takes guts but it shows moxie.
 Besides, the employer who takes advantage of candidates will probably take advantage of you after you’re hired.
 You may be better off working elsewhere.